bergesinstitute/graf-method/book-2-unit-4.md

 - Vivir (to live)
 - Discutir (to argue)

-## 2. Write six sentences using regular verbs in the past tense
+## 2. Write six sentences using regular verbs in the preterite

 ## 3. Explain in detail everything you did last weekend (using antes and después)